 For a general cost breakdown, once a week pool cleaners tend to run a range from $75 to $165 per month.
 This doesn’t sound like much, but compare that cost to doing it yourself.

 After the initial purchase of cleaning supplies, you could expect to pay as little as $20 to $100 a month.
-That is a
+That is a savings of anywhere from a quarter to 65%.

 I should go buy an automatic pool cleaner now!